Sanyo Phil. Workers Union-PSSLU vs. Canizares

 History

-1. May 20, 1991: Dismissed employees filed a complaint for illegal dismissal with the NLRC against PSSLU and Sanyo Philippines Inc.
+May 20, 1991: Dismissed employees filed a complaint for illegal dismissal with the NLRC against PSSLU and Sanyo.

-2. June 20, 1991: PSSLU filed a motion to dismiss alleging that the Labor Arbiter had no jurisdiction and the case should be referred to the grievance machinery under Article 217(c) of the Labor Code.
+June 20, 1991: PSSLU filed a motion to dismiss before Labor Arbiter Potenciano Cañizares, alleging lack of jurisdiction under Article 217(c) of the Labor Code, arguing the dispute should be referred to the CBA's grievance machinery.

-5. September 4, 1991: Labor Arbiter issued a clarifying order assuming jurisdiction over the complaint, ruling that he had jurisdiction over the termination dispute.
+September 4, 1991: Labor Arbiter issued a clarificatory order assuming jurisdiction over the complaint.

-6. September 19, 1991: PSSLU filed a petition for certiorari with the Supreme Court seeking to nullify the Labor Arbiter's orders for lack of jurisdiction.
+September 19, 1991: PSSLU filed the present petition for certiorari before the Supreme Court, seeking to nullify the Labor Arbiter's orders.

 Facts

-• PSSLU had an existing CBA with Sanyo Philippines Inc. effective July 1, 1989 to June 30, 1994, which contained a union security clause requiring members to maintain good standing and allowing the union to demand dismissal of members who resigned, refused to pay dues, or joined another labor organization.
+- Parties and CBA: Petitioner PSSLU had a CBA with Sanyo Philippines, Inc. effective July 1, 1989 to June 30, 1994, which contained a union security clause requiring members to maintain good standing and authorizing the union to demand dismissal for joining another union.

 Arguments of the Petitioners

-• Policy Instruction No. 6 of the Secretary of Labor supports the position that such disputes should be referred to grievance machinery.
+- Policy Instruction No. 6: Petitioner invoked Policy Instruction No. 6 of the Secretary of Labor, which it contended supported the referral of such disputes to grievance machinery.

 Arguments of the Respondents